sfurman3/vim-config/README.md

-# Vim configurations
+# Vim config
-This repository contains archives of vim configuration files (.vim/ and .vimrc)
+Archives of vim configuration files (.vim/ and .vimrc) and scripts for creating/unpacking them

 ## Installation
 ```bash